sinclairzx81/appex/readme.md

 <a name="routing_functions" />
 ### routing functions

-Appex creates routes based on module scope and function name. consider the following:
+appex creates routes based on module scope and function name. consider the following:

 ```javascript